Fenofibrate (By mouth)

-Antara, Fenoglide, Lipofen, Tricor, TriglideThere may be other brand names for this medicine.
+Antara, Fenoglide, Lipofen, TricorThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to fenofibrate or fenofibric acid, or you are breastfeeding.
-Do not use it if you receive kidney dialysis or have active liver disease or gallbladder disease.
+Do not use it if you had an allergic reaction to fenofibrate or fenofibric acid, if you are breastfeeding, or if you have gallbladder disease, severe kidney disease (including patients receiving dialysis), or an active liver disease (including cirrhosis).

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take Fenoglide®, Lipofen®, or Tricor® with a meal.
 Antara® and Triglide® can be taken with or without a meal.

 - Swallow Antara® capsules, Fenoglide® tablets, Triglide® tablets, or Tricor® tablets whole.
 Do not open, crush, break, chew, or dissolve them.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.